fluxninja/aperture/docs/content/get-started/playground.md

 Described hereafter deployment methods assume usage of specific deployment and configuration/management tools (which must be installed beforehand).

-### Docker Desktop

-If you intend to install this on your local desktop machine.
-Please install [docker desktop](https://www.docker.com/products/docker-desktop/). _We don't recommend running Tilt setup on your laptops_.

----

 To install other required tools, you can use [ASDF](https://asdf-vm.com/) OR install manually (check